chrispyl/Publication_code/test-bench/README.md

     -XX:+CMSClassUnloadingEnabled"
     -XX:+DoEscapeAnalysis

-An example input to trigger this error is for 10.000 iterations and 100 equations.
-It is believed that Criterium has something to do with it because when running the methods with the previous and a bit higher inputs, the error doesn't appear.
-Of course when the input gets as high as 10.000 iterations and 1.000 equations it appears again.
+To trigger this error we can try to produce 1.000.000 elements, e.g 10.000 iterations and 100 equations.
+It is believed that Criterium has something to do with it (maybe can't trigger the GC among the runs) because when running the methods with the previous and a bit higher iterations, the error doesn't appear.
+Of course for higher numbers such 10.000.000 elements, e.g 10.000 iterations and 1.000 equations it appears again.

 The solutions are:

-* To not include in the tests such high inputs and continue using Criterium
+1. To not include in the tests such high inputs and continue using Criterium

+This is too limiting as we will have to stay **under** the

+    10.000 iterations - 100 equations
+    or
+    1.000 iterations - 1.000 equations

-* To include a bit higher inputs -> remove criterium -> benchmark with ```time```? (can't compare its credibility with Criterium)
+2. To include a bit higher inputs -> remove criterium -> benchmark with ```time```? (can't compare its credibility with Criterium)

+We can't achieve the same reliable results without Criterium.
+Also, the benefit would be just another oder of magnitude.
+For example, the combination of

+    10.000 iterations - equations

+would be possible but not much after that.

-* To remove the transients from the methods who use them (which become huge and don't get garbage collected) and continue using Criterium, at the expense of execution time
+3. To remove the transients (which easily lead to head retention) at the expense of execution time from the methods who use them, and continue using Criterium

+This was tested and is best solution so far.
+While dealing with transients many intermediate collections were created and occupied the heap too fast.
+By removing them the heap is still filled but at a slower rate allowing us to produce elements of 2 magnitudes higher e.g 100.000.000 elements or 10.000 iterations 1000 equations.

+4. To use primitives instead of boxed types in combination with 4.

+As said earlier when primitives enter collections they are boxed and enter the heap.
+To avoid this we could use arrays.
+The problem is that this is possible only in the serial method and the across the system one.
+The rest use as a synchronization mechanism ```promises``` which can't be put into arrays.
+So, this solution is not really a choice.

 ## Usage <a name="Usage"></a>